Marija Zdravković: Parliamentarian and city assembly member

-Zdraković received the sixth position on the SNS's Together We Can Do Everything list in the 2022 Serbian parliamentary election and the second position, following Šapić, on its list in the concurrent 2022 Belgrade City Assembly election.
-In both cases, her placement was tantamount to election; she was elected to the national assembly when the SNS alliance won 120 out of 250 seats and to the city assembly when it won forty-eight out of 110 seats.
+Zdraković received the sixth position on the SNS-led Together We Can Do Everything list in the 2022 Serbian parliamentary election and the second position (after Śapić) on the list in the concurrent 2022 Belgrade City Assembly election.
+In both cases, her placement was tantamount to election; she was elected to the national assembly when the SNS's alliance won 120 out of 250 seats and to the city assembly when it won forty-eight out of 110 seats.

 She resigned from the city assembly on 11 June 2022 (i.e., the day that it convened) and from the national assembly on 25 October 2022.
-During her first national assembly term, she was a member of the health and family committee and the committee on the rights of the child and a deputy member of the labour committee (Note: Formally known as the Committee on Labour, Social Issues, Social Inclusion, and Poverty Reduction.) and the environmental protection committee.
+During her brief first parliamentary term, she was a member of the health and family committee and the committee on the rights of the child, as well as being a deputy member of the labour committee (Note: Formally known as the Committee on Labour, Social Issues, Social Inclusion, and Poverty Reduction.) and the environmental protection committee.

-Zdravković appeared in the fourth position on the SNS's Serbia Must Not Stop list in the 2023 Serbian parliamentary election and was elected to a second term when the list won a majority victory with 129 seats.
-Once again, she is a member of the health and family committee and the committee on the rights of the child.
-She is also the leader of Serbia's parliamentary friendship group with Germany and a member of the friendship groups with China, France, Italy and the Holy See, Malta, Russia, Spain, Switzerland, the United Kingdom, and the United States of America.
+Zdravković later appeared in the fourth position on the SNS's Serbia Must Not Stop list in the 2023 Serbian parliamentary election and was elected to a second term when the list won a majority victory with 129 seats.
+She is once again a member of the health and family committee and the committee on the rights of the child and a deputy member of the environmental protection committee.
+In addition, she is the leader of Serbia's parliamentary friendship group with Germany and a member of the friendship groups with Austria, Canada, China, Cyprus, France, Greece, Malta, Russia, Spain, Switzerland, the United Arab Emirates, the United Kingdom, the United States of America, and Uzbekistan, as well as the friendship group with Italy, the Holy See, and Sovereign Order of Malta.

 She was re-elected to the New Belgrade municipal assembly in the 2024 Serbian local elections after again receiving the lead position on the SNS coalition's list.
-The list won a narrow majority victory with twenty-five out of forty-nine seats.
+The list won a controversial majority victory with twenty-five out of forty-nine seats.

+In November 2025, Zdravković oversaw a somewhat awkward meeting at the Serbian national assembly with German politician Boris Mijatović, the deputy chair of Germany's Southeast European parliamentary friendship group.
+Mijatović later said that the meeting lasted considerably longer than he expected and that Zdravković had immediately shut it down when he criticized the amount of time Serbian president Aleksandar Vučić received on Serbian television relative to the country's opposition leaders.
+According to Mijatović, Zdravković told him that it was not appropriate for him to criticize Vučić (which, in his view, he did not do).